-Ask Rick Scott what’s he’s doing – for one so entwined in the “swamp” of political BS, he is now pushing to cut prescription drug prices, and drawing fierce opposition from groups that usually are his allies — those on the political Republican right, who are condemning his proposal as “socialism.”
-What kind of BS position is that?
-Scott is certainly an unusual advocate for lowering drug prices.
+Rick Scott is now pushing to cut prescription drug prices and drawing fierce opposition from groups that usually are his allies — those on the political Republican right, who are condemning his proposal as “socialism.”
+Scott may be an unusual advocate for lowering drug prices.
 But, “socialism” because you want to make drug companies accountable and transparent?

-Now Scott’s Senate proposal, filed in April, but difficult to equate to humanitarian principles versus political motivation, is comically being attacked by conservative groups for tying the price of drugs in the U.S. to the lowest price paid in Canada, Japan, France, Germany and the United Kingdom.
-Scott’s made enough money apparently from his self-serving undisclosed investments in greedy Big Pharma and from committing Medicare fraud in his prior business life to now suddenly become a humanitarian?
-Still very doubtful.
+Scott’s Senate proposal, filed in April, is being attacked by conservative groups for tying the price of drugs in the U.S. to the lowest price paid in Canada, Japan, France, Germany and the United Kingdom.

 Right-leaning organizations also oppose Scott’s bill, echoing industry claims that foreign reference pricing would reduce needed pharmaceutical research and slow development of new treatments.
 “This will inevitably suppress innovation and harm American competitiveness,” a coalition of 50 groups and activists said in an open letter to Congress blasting the legislation by Scott and fellow Republican Sen. Josh Hawley of Missouri.
-Who do these people serve?
-Assume you’re a well-meaning conservative and yet these alleged conservative morons, so entwined with the fraudsters of the pharmaceutical industry, don’t want you and those most in need to save on prescription drugs.
+Assume you’re a well-meaning conservative and yet these alleged conservatives, so entwined with the fraudsters of the pharmaceutical industry, don’t want you and those most in need to save on prescription drugs.
 How do you reconcile that?

-This BS coalition of 50 groups and activists said in their letter to Congress that Vermont Sen. Bernie Sanders, whom it described as a “self-avowed socialist,” had introduced similar legislation.
+This coalition of 50 groups and activists said in their letter to Congress that Vermont Sen. Bernie Sanders, whom it described as a “self-avowed socialist,” had introduced similar legislation.
 Among those signing were representatives of Americans for Tax Reform, the American Conservative Union, FreedomWorks and Florida’s own James Madison Institute.
-These are self-serving, don’t give a sh*# about you, extreme right wing morons who are incapable of debating these topics against anyone with commonsense.

 Scott said he’s willing to challenge the powerful pharmaceutical industry.
-He’s doing so after pocketing a “golden parachute” worth hundreds of millions of dollars derived from his company that was fined $1.7 billion dollars for committing Medicare fraud, the largest fine levied as of that time.
 “I ran the largest hospital company in the country,” Scott told Fox News recently.
 “My bill does exactly what I did in the business.
 I told the pharmaceutical companies you can’t charge Americans more than you charge Europeans.
 And that’s what we did.
 It’s pretty basic.”
-Total BS.
-He ripped off the government, was busted for it, and then used the money he confiscated from you and me to run for governor and have the citizenry of Florida be dumb enough to elect him.

 But it’s the European pricing that’s attracted the most attention.

 “Everybody wants to ‘do something’ about drug prices,” said Naomi Lopez Bauman, director of health care policy at the Goldwater Institute, which opposes Scott’s bill.
 “But sometimes, expensive drug therapy is what a small sample of patients need.
 Do you do away with that?”
-Seriously?
-Does that make commonsense?
+Does that make common sense?